janko/image_processing/doc/vips.md

 ```

 See [`vips_jpegload()`], [`vips_pngload()`] etc. for more details on
 format-specific load options.
-Note that `:fail` is set to `true` by default, so
+Note that `:fail` is set to `true` by default.
-that an exception is raised when the image is corrupted.
+Any provided options that are not defined for a specific loader will be ignored.

 An additional `:autorot` option is accepted to specify whether
 [`vips_autorot()`] should be automatically called after the image is loaded